 Therefore, the best way to defeat fear is to promote the word of God in our lives.
 What this means is that the truths of God’s word and his promises to care for us and the revelation of his love for us will overshadow any temptation to fear.
 Combat fear with the word of God!

-How do you do that??
-You do it by first, read the Bible and know what it says.
+How do you do that?
+First, read the Bible and know what it says.
 Know God’s promises to you.
 Know God’s provision for you.
 This way it doesn’t matter what the situation looks like, you know that God will keep you if you trust him.

 Another important thing that we should do is to speak it.
 Consider the following passage of Scripture.